Affiliate links on Android Authority may earn us a commission. Learn more.

 How to create routines with Alexa

 Routines are automations for software functions and smart home accessories — perhaps the best part of using Alexa, since you can simplify your life while barely lifting a finger.
-While Amazon has some featured pre-built routines that can prove useful, we strongly suggest creating your own.
+Though Amazon has some pre-built routines that can prove useful, we strongly suggest creating your own.

-- Open the Alexa app, tap the More tab, then Settings.
+- Open the Alexa app, tap the More tab, then Routines.

 - From the Routines menu, tap the plus icon in the upper-right.

 - Tap When this happens to choose trigger conditions.
-You’ll see a variety of categories, such as Voice, Schedule, Smart Home, Location, and Sound Detection, each with their own sub-settings.
+You’ll see various categories, such as Voice, Schedule, Smart Home, and Sound Detection, each with its own sub-settings.
 There’s a huge range of possibilities, so we won’t go into detail except to recommend limiting triggers to contexts you can count on.
 If you commute daily, but your partner frequently works from home, you shouldn’t have all the lights turn off whenever you leave the house.
-It might be better to schedule lighting changes, such as having them come on 30 minutes before sunrise, and shut off after you’ve gone to bed.
+It might be better to schedule lighting changes, such as having them come on 30 minutes before sunrise, and shut off after you’ve both gone to bed.